hareeshgit2024/notes-reference/kubernetes-notes/kubernetes_basics_deployment.md

 In Kubernetes, a Deployment is a higher-level abstraction for managing and scaling applications, while a Pod is the basic execution unit that runs containers.

-1. Pod:
+1. **Pod**: Represents a single instance of your running application, but it’s not self-managed.
 - Definition: A Pod is the smallest and simplest Kubernetes object, representing one or more containers that share the same network namespace and storage.
 - Purpose: Pods are created to host your application container(s), along with their runtime environment, like storage volumes and networking.
 - Lifespan: Pods are ephemeral.
 They can die and won’t be automatically replaced if there’s no controller managing them (like a Deployment).
 - Limitations: Pods don't self-heal or scale by themselves.
 If a pod crashes, Kubernetes won't automatically replace it unless it's managed by a higher abstraction (such as a Deployment).

-2. Deployment:
+2. **Deployment**: Manages multiple replicas of Pods, ensures availability, handles rolling updates, and provides scaling functionality.
 - Definition: A Deployment is a Kubernetes controller that manages Pods and provides declarative updates to them.
 - Purpose: The Deployment specifies the desired state of an application, such as how many replicas (Pods) should run, the container image to use, and how updates should be rolled out.
 - Self-Healing: If a pod fails or gets deleted, the Deployment controller automatically replaces it to maintain the desired state.
 - Rolling Updates: Deployments support rolling updates, which allow you to update an app’s container image without downtime.
 It rolls out changes progressively, ensuring availability during updates.
 - Scaling: Deployments enable easy horizontal scaling by specifying how many replicas of the pod should run simultaneously.

-Key Differences:

-Pod: Represents a single instance of your running application, but it’s not self-managed.
-Deployment: Manages multiple replicas of Pods, ensures availability, handles rolling updates, and provides scaling functionality.

 **Suggested Best practices associated with Deployment declaration and execution**